API

 • end_time (str, astropy.time.Time) – The end time for visits ot be loaded

-• dbcols (list [str]) – Columns required from the database.
+• dbcols (Note oc list [str]) – Columns required from the database.
+Defaults to None, which uses all columns in the database.

 • stackers (list [rubin_sim.maf.stackers], optional) – Stackers to be used to generate additional columns.